 Cross country skiing has evolved over thousands of years, starting as a practical means of travel over snow covered terrain in Scandinavia and China and becoming a universal recreational winter activity and competitive sport.

 Men’s cross country debuted at the first Winter Olympic Games in Chamonix, France in 1924.
 The women’s cross country event debuted at the 1952 Oslo Games.
-Today, competitive international cross country skiing includes six racing events (sprint, team sprint, individual start, pursuit, mass start and relay), and is governed by the Fédération Internationale de Ski (FIS).
+Today, competitive international cross country skiing includes six ski racing events (sprint, team sprint, individual start, pursuit, mass start and relay), and Nordic combined events consist of both cross country ski racing and ski jumping.
+All Nordic sports are governed by the Fédération Internationale de Ski (FIS).

 The US CROSS COUNTRY SKI SUPERTOUR is a vital component of the US Ski & Snowboard development program, providing top-level racing competition for athletes with aspirations of qualifying for the US Ski Team and competing on the FIS World Cup tour and in the Olympics.